 The Academic Office is responsible for organising and managing the academic life of Somerville’s students, from undergraduate admissions through to graduation ceremonies, alongside our colleagues working in access and outreach, and student funding.

 In the first instance, please contact email@example.com with your enquiries.
-You can also call in to House 5 between 9am-12pm and 2-5pm Monday to Friday, or leave forms for stamping and signing in the letterbox when the office is closed.
+You can also call in to House 8 between 9am-12pm and 2-5pm Monday to Friday, or leave forms for stamping and signing in the letterbox when the office is closed.
+If you are not able to make it during these times or have difficulty accessing House 8, please make an appointment by emailing firstname.lastname@example.org.

-If you need to contact the Welfare Officer, Jo Ockwell, email firstname.lastname@example.org (work days given below)
+If you need to contact the Student Welfare Lead, Jo Ockwell, email email@example.com (work days given below)

 Steve RaynerSenior Tutor, Tutor for Graduates and Tutor for Admissions